-Initial assessment involves a thorough history, including chest discomfort and related symptoms as well as risk factors, in order to assess the likelihood of coronary artery disease.
+Initial assessment of stable ischaemic heart disease involves a thorough history, including chest discomfort and related symptoms as well as risk factors, in order to assess the likelihood of coronary artery disease.
 This is followed by appropriate non-invasive testing guided by the probability of disease.

 Management should focus on lifestyle modification, with emphasis on smoking cessation, weight management, physical activity, lipid control, and blood pressure control.

 Antiplatelet therapy should be prescribed for all patients, and dual antiplatelet therapy may be considered in selected patients.

 Beta-blockers may improve survival in selected patients.
 Addition of short- and long-acting nitrates, beta-blockers, and calcium-channel blockers can reduce chronic anginal symptoms.

 Patients with persistent angina despite lifestyle modification and guideline-directed medical therapy may warrant percutaneous or surgical revascularisation for reduction of symptoms.

 It is possible that for carefully selected patients, revascularisation in addition to lifestyle modification and medical therapy may improve survival.

 Ischaemic heart disease, an inability to provide adequate blood supply to the myocardium, is primarily caused by atherosclerosis of the epicardial coronary arteries.
 For this reason the terms ischaemic heart disease, chronic coronary syndrome, coronary heart disease, and coronary artery disease are often used interchangeably, although the true pathophysiology is more complex.